mindary/drpc/packages/testlab/README.md

-# @remly/testlab
+# @drpc/testlab

-> A collection of test utilities we use to write remly tests
+> A collection of test utilities we use to write drpc tests